-IV.
-And be it further enacted, that there shall not be more than two flank companies to any battalion of militia, which flank companies shall consist of light infantry or rifle men only, (except the battalion at Halifax, in which a grenadier company is already formed); and such flank companies shall be composed of such numbers as the Governor, Lieutneant-Governor, or Commander in Chief shall think proper to determine.

-V. And be it further enacted, that it shall be lawful for the Governor, Lieutenant-Governor or Commander in Chief, and to limit the numbers of which such companies in any county or district in the province, and to limit the numbers of which such company shall consist, and all persons who are now enrolled, or shall hereafter enrol themselves to serve, either in the artillery companies, or in the grenadier company of the battalion at Halifax, or in any light infantry or rifle company of any regiment or battalion of militia in this province, shall continue in such company for three years from the date of this enrolment, unless in case of removal from the county or district, or being discharged by the commanding officer of such company.

-VI.
-And be it further enacted, that it shall be lawful for the Governor, Lieutenant-Governor, or Commander in Chief, to establish one or more troop, or troops of cavalry, in any county or district in this province, and to limit the number of officers and men of which such troop shall consist, and all persons who shall enrol themselves in any troop shall continue in such troop for three years from the date of his enrolment, unless in case of removal from the county or district, or being discharged by the captain or officer commanding such troop.

-VII.
-And be it further enacted, that if any non-commissioned officer or private enrolled in any such troop or troops of cavalry, shall at any time during his enrolment, sell, exchange, or otherwise dispose of his horse belonging to such troop, without the consent and approbation of the captain or officer commanding such troop, he shall forfeit and pay the sum of ten pounds, to be recovered in manner as is herein after mentioned, and applied to the repairing the arms and accoutrements belonging to the troop, and other incidental charges attending the same.
+- IV.
+And be it further enacted, that there shall not be more then two flank companies to any regiment, or battalion of militia, which flank companies shall consist of light infantry or riflemen only, (except the regiment at Halifax, in which grenadier companies are already formed) and such flank companies shall be composed of such numbers as the Governor, Lieutenant-Governor, or Commander in Chief, shall think proper to determine. - V. And be it further enacted, that it shall be lawful for the Governor, Lieutenant-Governor or Commander in Chief, for the time being, to establish one or more artillery companies, in any county or district in the province, and to limit the numbers of which such company shall consist; and all persons who are now enrolled, or who shall hereafter enrol themselves, to serve either in the artillery companies, or in the grenadier companies of the regiments at Halifax, or in any light-infantry or rifle company, of any regiment or battalion at Halifax, or in any light-infantry or rifle company, of any regiment or battalion of militia, in this province, shall continue in such company for five years from the date of his enrolment, unless in case of removal from the county or district, or being discharged by the commanding officer of such company. - VI.
+And be it further enacted, that it shall be lawful for the Governor, Lieutenant-Governor or Commander in Chief, to establish one or more troop or troops of cavalry, in any county or district in this province, and to limit the number of officers and men, of which such troop shall consist; and all persons who shall enrol themselves in any troop shall continue in such troop for five years from the date of his enrolment, unless in case of removal from the county or district, or being discharged by the captain or officer commanding such troop. - VII.
+And be it further enacted, that if any non-commissioned officer or private, enrolled in any such troop or troops of cavalry, shall, at any time during his enrolment, sell, exchange, or otherwise dispose of, his horse, belonging to such troop, without the consent and approbation of the captain, or officer commanding such troop, he shall forfeit and pay the sum of ten pounds, to be recovered in manner as is herein-after mentioned, and applied to the repairing the arms and accourrements belonging to the troop, and other incidental charges attending the same.

 VIII.
-And be it further enacted, that when any person shall be enrolled as drummer or fifer in any company, he shall remain in such company notwithstanding he may not reside in the district which composes the same; provided that no drummer or fifer shall be obliged to serve in any company but in the town where he resides, unless ordered on a march.
+And be it further enacted, that when any person shall be enrolled as drummer or fifer in any company, he shall remain in such company, notwithstanding he may not reside in the district which composes the same; provided, that no drummer or fifer shall be obliged to serve in any company but in the town where he resides, unless ordered on a march.